 The people you know can be the best way for you to find your next job.
 The “tried and true” path of networking is still the most successful way to find your next position.

-According to a 2012 survey by Right Management, person-to-person networking is the single most effective way to find a new job, with 46% of jobseekers identifying networking as the reason they found their most recent job.
+According to a recent surveys person-to-person networking is the single most effective way to find a new job, with 70% of jobseekers identifying networking as the reason they found their most recent job.